zoel321/de-covid-vax-ades/DE_Project_Writeup.md

 **Abstract**

-The goal of this project was to create a data storage and processing pipeline for an interactive dashboard to visualize summary information for Covid-19 vaccine adverse effects.
-The self-reported adverse event data is from VAERS, which was subsequently cleaned and processed to create table and graph components for the dashboard: details on the max number of cases reported, the demographics for reports per vaccine, and the most frequently reported symptoms.
+The goal of this project was to create a data storage and processing pipeline for an interactive dashboard to visualize summary information for Covid-19 vaccines' adverse effects.
+The self-reported adverse event data was from VAERS, which was subsequently cleaned and processed to create table and graph components for the dashboard: details on the max number of cases reported, the demographics for reports per vaccine, and the most frequently reported symptoms.

 **Design**